Configuration spaces on a wedge of spheres and Hochschild-Pirashvili homology: Introduction

-Configuration spaces of graphs are complicated topological spaces, appearing naturally in a wide range of fields including moduli of tropical curves, knot theory and representation theory.
-As discussed next, we take particular interest in their compactly supported cohomology: a proper homotopy invariant depending only on the first betti number $g$ of the graph (the loop order), and carrying an action of the group $\Out(F_g)$ of homotopy auto-equivalences of the graph.
-These cohomology representations are of interest since, as we shall see below, they characterize the Hochschild-Pirashvili (co)homology, studied by Turchin and Willwacher \cite{TW17} for their connections with spaces of `long' embeddings, $\mathbb{R}^m \into \mathbb{R}^n$, and by Powell and Vespa \cite{PV18} for their universal role in the theory of `Outer' polynomials functors.
-Notably, the cohomology provides a large natural class of $\Out(F_g)$-representations that don't factor through $\GL_g(\mathbb{Z})$.
-A special case of these representations, with $g=2$, is also central to the first author's joint work with Bibby, Chan and Yun \cite{BCGY21} computing the symmetric group action on top weight cohomology of the moduli space $\ModuliCurve{2,n}$ of pointed algebraic curves for $n\leq 10$.
+We access the unstable cohomology of $\ModuliCurve{2,n}$ via configuration spaces of points on graphs.
+These are complicated topological spaces, which appear e.g. when studying moduli of tropical curves \cite{BCGY21}, geometric group theory and applied topology \cite{GK02}.
+We take particular interest in their compactly supported cohomology, which turns out to depend only on the first Betti number of the graph (the loop order $g$), and carries an action of the group $\Out(F_g)$ of outer automorphisms of the free group.
+These cohomology representations are of interest since, as we explain below, they are closely related to Hochschild--Pirashvili cohomology and play a universal role in the theory of `Outer' polynomials functors on free groups.
+Notably, the cohomology provides a large natural class of $\Out(F_g)$-representations that do not factor through $\GL_g(\mathbb{Z})$.
+Detailed in \S\ref{sec:intro-M2n}, the special case of these representations with $g=2$ is the key object that gives us a handle on the cohomology of $\ModuliCurve{2,n}$ and allows for the results mentioned above.

-The goal of this paper is to gain a better understanding of these representations through a geometric perspective, compute their characters explicitly in many cases, and discuss consequences to the cohomology of $\ModuliCurve{2,n}$.